oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-21-missing-item-in-revision-history.md

 ### Missing Item in Revision History

-It MUST be tested that items of the revision history do not omit a version number when the items are sorted ascending by `date`.
+It MUST be tested that items of the revision history do not omit a version number when the items are sorted ascending by `date` and as a second level criteria `number`.

 > Dates are used as primary sorting criteria as they correspond to publications.
 > The assigned numbers might be incorrect.